Worth watching out for.

 Itineraries

-Contents list | Introduction | About the South Downs Way | Practical information for the walker | Itineraries | Using this guide | Sample route guide - Winchester to Exton
+Contents list | Introduction | About the South Downs Way | Practical information for the walker | Itineraries | Using this guide | Sample route guide and maps: Exton to Buriton | Stage map and profile: Winchester to Exton

-This guidebook This guidebook has not been divided up into rigid daily stages.
-Instead, it's structured to make it easy for you to plan your own itinerary.
+This guidebook has not been divided up into rigid daily stages.
+Instead, it’s structured to make it easy for you to plan your own itinerary.
 The South Downs Way can be tackled in any number of ways, the most challenging of which is to do it all in one go.
 This requires about one week.
 Others may prefer to walk it over a series of short breaks, coming back year after year to do a bit more.
 Some choose to walk only the best bits.

-Once you have an idea of your approach turn to Part 4 for detailed information on accommodation, places to eat and other services in each village and town on the route.
+Once you have an idea of your approach turn to Part 4 for detailed information on accommodation, places to eat, and other services in each village and town on the route.
 Also in Part 4 you will find route descriptions to accompany the detailed trail maps.

 WHICH DIRECTION?

 There are many criteria that will determine in which direction to tackle the Way.
 It always seems a good idea to finish a walk with something that was worth walking towards.
-With this in mind Winchester is a far more attractive place to finish than Eastbourne.
+With this in mind Winchester is a far more attractive place to finish in than Eastbourne.
 Thus, east to west seems a good choice of direction.
 However, the scenery improves towards the eastern end and what finer place to conclude the walk than by the sea and on top of the white cliffs of the Seven Sisters and Beachy Head.
 Another factor is the prevailing wind which normally comes from the south-west.
 Having the wind at your back is a great help so this would also suggest starting at Winchester and finishing at Eastbourne.

 Although the maps in Part 4 are arranged in a west to east direction, times for walking in both directions are always given so that the book can be used back to front.